 1.5 Property Insurance:

 From and after the date that Seller or its contractors commence construction at the Site and subject to availability on commercially reasonable terms Property Insurance providing coverage as required by its Lenders or if there are no Lenders for all risks of direct physical loss or damage (including the perils of flood, earthquake and named windstorm to, and for the total replacement cost value of, all property and equipment of Seller used for probable maximum loss, as determined by a third party independent appraiser, to (subject to standard loss sublimits), all property and equipment of Seller used for or in connection with the Products provided under this Agreement.
-Such coverage shall provide the costs of continuing expenses and additional expenses necessary to continue operations, insofar as reasonably possible, following loss of or damage to the property and equipment of Selle2.
-General Provisions.
+Such coverage shall provide the costs of continuing expenses and additional expenses necessary to continue operations, insofar as reasonably possible, following loss of or damage to the property and equipment of Seller.

+2. General Provisions.

 2.1 Evidence of Coverage: